TomSwb/bitminded.github.io/services/README.md

 - **Purpose:** Combine guidance/coaching offer, commissioning flow, and "How it works" into one cohesive services destination.
 - **Top-Level Sections:**
   1. Overview hero reinforcing "We Build.
 We Guide." and clarifying who the services help.
-  2. Guidance Services (Tech Confidence Coaching, Quick Tech Help, Family Tech Connection) with formats, pricing ranges, and booking CTA.
+  2. Tech Support (Tech Confidence Coaching, Quick Tech Help, Family Tech Connection) with formats, pricing ranges, and booking CTA.
   3. Commission a Tool (process outline, deliverables, licensing terms, intake form link).
   4. How It Works (shared steps from discovery → session/project → follow-up rituals/notes).
 - **Support Content:** FAQs, safety/privacy assurances, and quick link to the contact/support page.